balintrobert/balintrobert/README.md

 <h2><img src="https://media.giphy.com/media/gM5qFksULw54NMWyry/giphy.gif" width="40px"/> About me</h2>

 Hello there.
 My name is Robi.
-I'm 23 years old and I'm from Romania.
+I'm a 25 yers old developer from Romania.
 I'm a fresh graduate who enjoys to be up to date with anything related to technology.
-My hobbies are walking & camping in nature, computer games and graphic design.
-Currently I want to improve my frontend development skills, but my dream is to become a senior full stack developer.
+My main hobbies are cooking and computer games, but I also enjog walking & camping in nature, graphic design and going to metal concerts :metal:.
+Currently, my goal is to improve my frontend development skills, but my dream is to become a full stack developer.

 <h2><img src="https://media.giphy.com/media/xUPGcfEAZhlZXCZrbi/giphy.gif" width="40px"/> Tools & technologies</h2>